mansam/fossbox/content/jtmengel-incorporating-what-weve-found.md

 Author: jtmengel
 Tags: legacy, foss@rit
 Category: legacy
-Summary: In these last two weeks, Dave and I on the front end team have made progress ...
+Summary: In these last two weeks, Dave and I on the front end team have made progress on outlining what we want to implement and, more importantly, what we will leave out to streamline performance; We've been bouncing between two phases of our design process, the first being fervently adding features and functionality and the second being aggressively purging what isn't absolutely necessary.
+After the heart-wrenching experience of going through that process more than a few times, saying goodbye to code w ...

 In these last two weeks, Dave and I on the front end team have made progress on outlining what we want to implement and, more importantly, what we will